-There is hereby levied and imposed an annual license tax upon all dealers in and of nonintoxicating beer as defined by this article, which license period shall begin on the first day of July of each year and end on the thirtieth day of June of the following year, and, if granted for a less period, the same shall be computed semiannually in proportion to the remainder of the fiscal year as follows:
+There is levied and imposed an annual license tax upon all dealers in and of nonintoxicating beer as defined by this article, which license period begins on July 1, of each year and ends on June 30 of the following year, and, if granted for a less period, it shall be computed semiannually in proportion to the remainder of the fiscal year as follows:

-(1) Retail dealers shall be divided into two classes, Class A and Class B. In the case of a Class A retail dealer the license fee shall be one hundred fifty dollars for each place of business; the license fee for social, fraternal or private clubs not operating for profit, and having been in continuous operation for two years or more immediately preceding the date of application, shall be one hundred fifty dollars: Provided, That railroads operating in this state may dispense nonintoxicating beer upon payment of an annual license tax of ten dollars for each dining, club or buffet car in which the same is dispensed.
+(1) Retail dealers shall be divided into two classes, Class A and Class B. In the case of a Class A retail dealer the license fee is $150 for each place of business; the license fee for social, fraternal or private clubs not operating for profit, and having been in continuous operation for two years or more immediately preceding the date of application, is $150: Provided, That railroads operating in this state may dispense nonintoxicating beer upon payment of an annual license tax of $10 for each dining, club or buffet car in which the beer is dispensed.

-Class A licenses issued for railroad dining, club or buffet cars, as herein provided, shall authorize the licensee to sell nonintoxicating beer at retail for consumption only on the licensed premises where sold.
-All other Class A licenses shall authorize the licensee to sell nonintoxicating beer at retail for consumption on or off the licensed premises.
+Class A licenses issued for railroad dining, club or buffet cars authorize the licensee to sell nonintoxicating beer at retail for consumption only on the licensed premises where sold.
+All other Class A licenses authorize the licensee to sell nonintoxicating beer at retail for consumption on or off the licensed premises.

-(2) In the case of distributors, the license fee shall be one thousand dollars for each place of business.
+(2) In the case of distributors, the license fee is $1,000 for each place of business.

-(3) In the case of a brewer with its principal place of business located in this state, the license fee shall be one thousand five hundred dollars for each place of manufacture.
+(3) In the case of a brewer with its principal place of business located in this state, the license fee is $1,500 for each place of manufacture.

 (4) In the case of a brewpub, the license fee is $1,000 for